cakephp/docs/en/orm/table-objects.rst

     For ``BelongsTo`` and ``HasOne`` associations only the ``where`` and ``select`` clauses are used when loading the associated records.
-For the rest of the association type you can use every clause that the query object provides.
+For the rest of the association types you can use every clause that the query object provides.

 If you need full control over the query that is generated, you can tell ``contain``